The World Heritage Committee inscribed Lamu Old Town on the UNESCO World Heritage List in 2001.

 There are no vehicles on this island, and the donkey and the dhow remain the dominant form of transport.

-To visit Lamu is to enter another world, and the visitor finds themselves becoming a part of this world.
+To visit Lamu is to enter another world, and the visitors finds themselves becoming a part of this world/ society.
 Life slows down, and long days are spent strolling along the waterfront, exploring the town or relaxing on the beaches.